AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 ### Object (POJO) Interfaces

-Such interfaces define the properties of actual JavaScript objects that must be created and used, for example, to set a shape's `fill` and `stroke` (respectively, the [`ColorFill`](/references/document-sandbox/document-apis/interfaces/ColorFill.md") or [`Stroke`](/references/document-sandbox/document-apis/interfaces/Stroke.md") interfaces) or fed to utility functions like `colorUtils.fromRGB()` that expect a parameter that implements the  [`Color`](/references/document-sandbox/document-apis/interfaces/Color.md") interface.
+Such interfaces define the properties of **actual JavaScript objects** that must be created and used, for example, to set a shape's `fill` and `stroke` (respectively, the [`ColorFill`](/references/document-sandbox/document-apis/interfaces/ColorFill.md") or [`Stroke`](/references/document-sandbox/document-apis/interfaces/Stroke.md") interfaces) or fed to utility functions like `colorUtils.fromRGB()` that expect a parameter that implements the  [`Color`](/references/document-sandbox/document-apis/interfaces/Color.md") interface.
 They are the _contracts_ that establish the shape of actual JavaScript objects that developers use in their code.
-POJO is an acronym that stands for "Plain Old Java Object", which in this context refers to a plain, JavaScript object.
+POJO is an acronym that stands for "Plain Old Java Object", which in this context refers to a plain JavaScript object.

 ### Implementable Interfaces

 Implementable interfaces like [`IFillableNode`](/references/document-sandbox/document-apis/interfaces/IFillableNode.md") are only meant to be implemented by classes: they define a contract of properties and methods to which a class must adhere.

-In summary, the distinction between all the listed categories lies in their purpose and usage: "concrete" classes and object interfaces are used to create actual objects (either JavaScript objects, node instances or collections), while abstract classes and implementable interfaces provide structure and behaviors that other classes can inherit or implement.
+In summary, the distinction between all the listed categories lies in their _purpose and usage_: "concrete" classes and object interfaces are used to create actual objects (either JavaScript objects, node instances or collections), while abstract classes and implementable interfaces provide structure and behaviors that other classes can inherit or implement.

 ## From theory to practice